Focus groups are the most widely used method, but that does not mean they are always the right one.

 - Interviews don’t account for situational influences.
 Situational influences are temporary conditions that affect how buyers behave.
 They include physical factors, social situations, moods, lighting, and even scent.
 Only a small part of this is available to people sitting calmly in a group discussion room.

 - People are poor at predicting their behaviour.
 They fail to take situational factors into account.
 When they are in a ‘cold’ state (as in many research situations) they cannot imagine how they would act in a ‘hot’ (emotional) state.
 They overestimate their willpower, their kindness to others, and willingness to help.
 Better at predicting others

 - The social context of interviewing leaves the respondent open to influences from the interviewer, and in a group, from other respondents.
 In groups there is an element of social theatre and impression management.
-As people get to know each other this diminishes, but as Bill Schlackman’s experiment with sensitivity groups shows, teaching people to introspect and letting them get to know each other better brings its own set of issues.

 How to overcome these?